 1. Unplug and Move the Dryer

 If you have a gas dryer, you will want to cut off the gas first.
 Then, unplug the dryer from the electricity and move it as far from the wall as possible without detaching the dryer vent.
 This will give you the space you need to work.

 You will likely need a screwdriver to loosen a few screws on the back of your appliance.
 Keep these in a safe place and remove the vent clamp, allowing you to take the vent hose off the back of the dryer.

 You will find most of it near the hole on the back of the dryer and in that section of the tube.
 If there is a build-up in the middle of the tube, a wire coat hanger can be used to reach it.

 4. Replace and Move

-- Replace and Move – Replace the vent hose, reattach with the screws and move your dryer back into its original place.
+Replace the vent hose, reattach the screws and move your dryer back into its original place.

-- Reattach Power – Plug in the dryer and/or turn back on the gas.
+Plug in the dryer and/or turn the gas back on.
 At this time, you will want to run a load of laundry through to make sure everything is going as it should while you are standing by and watching.

 As you can see, cleaning your dryer vent is not that difficult and it can be an important safety precaution.
-Remember, if you are not comfortable with the process or you find that it is more difficult than it would seem, you can always call an expert for assistance – like the team at Appliances Repair Service.
+Remember, if you are not comfortable with the process or you find that it is more difficult than it would seem, you can always call an expert for assistance – like the team at ARS Appliance Repair Service.
 No matter how you choose to achieve it, remember that a clean dryer is a safe dryer!